Parks and Open Space

 Ballardini Trailhead Sign

-Washoe County Regional Parks has completed the first segment of the Sierra Front Trail connecting the Thomas Creek Trailhead to the Ballardini Ranch Trailhead.
-Approximately 3.5 miles of new trail construction was completed in June of 2022 to finish the first section.
-Washoe County Parks is currently working in partnership with the Forest Service on planning for the next segment of the Sierra Front Trail that will connect from the Ballardini Ranch Trailhead to the Michael D. Thompson Trailhead.
-Natural and cultural resource surveys are underway and expected to be completed by the end of 2023.
-Construction and planning costs for the Sierra Front Trail are partially funded by the Recreational Trails Program (RTP) grants.
+Washoe County Regional Parks has completed the first segment of the Sierra Front Trail connecting the Thomas Creek Trailhead to the Ballardini Ranch Trailhead in June of 2022.
+Approximately 3.5 miles of new trail construction was completed to finish the first section.
+Washoe County Parks is partnering with the Humboldt-Toiyabe National Forest, Carson Ranger District on the next section of the Sierra Front Trail that will connect from the Ballardini Ranch Trailhead to the Michael D. Thompson Trailhead.
+Planning was completed and a Decision Memo was issued by the Forest Service in 2025 for approximately 13.1 miles of new trail construction.
+Washoe County Parks was awarded grant funding through the Recreation Trails Program (RTP) to construct a portion (7.7 miles) of the new trail from the Michael D. Thompson Trailhead to where it crosses Hunter Lake Road.
+Construction is anticipated to begin in Summer 2026.

 In partnership with the Forest Service and Borda Land and Sheep Company, we will continue annual sheep grazing to reduce fine fuels and weeds in our Arrowcreek Open Space areas.
 Grazing services are donated by Borda Land and Sheep Company.
 Please help us keep this valuable program going by keeping dogs on leash when utilizing trails in the Arrowcreek area.
 Trails include Ballardini Ranch, Thomas Creek, and Whites Creek on both Forest Service and County managed property.
 Grazing typically occurs April through July.